PlatosTwin/lt100/docs/index.markdown

 ![Finishing time by age, on a heatmap, from 1983 through 2024.]({{"images/finishing_time_age_heatmap.png" | relative_url }})

 <h4 id="data-splits">Splits and pace</h4>
-For 2019 through 2024, we can also look at performance within splits—i.e., in between aid stations.[^4] Here, we're looking at [box and whisker plots](https://datavizcatalogue.com/methods/box_plot.html) of pace data by split.[^5] So, e.g., in 2019 the median pace of finishers on the start-to-12.6-mile split was 10:37.
+For 2019 through 2024, we can also look at performance within splits—i.e., in between aid stations.[^4] Here, we're looking at <a href="https://datavizcatalogue.com/methods/box_plot.html" target="_blank">box and whisker plots</a> of pace data by split.[^5] So, e.g., in 2019 the median pace of finishers on the start-to-12.6-mile split was 10:37.

 A few features stand out to me.
 * First, there's not much year-to-year variation in either the overall shape or the spreads of individual splits.